devgeniem/bulmally/components/message/message.md

 ### HTML

 Instead of an article, we encourage to use a section tag for the message container.
 Heading should be inside a header element and the heading should have a heading tag with a level following the structure of your page.
 As an example, we use _h2_ since the element probably does not contain the main heading of a page.
 Inside the delete button, you should add a descriptive text inside the span element targeted for screen readers.
-Using a span element instead of _aria-label_ we support language translators that do not translated HTML attributes _(i.e. Google Translator)_.
+Using a span element instead of _aria-label_ we support language translators that do not translate HTML attributes _(e.g. Google Translate)_.

 ```
 <section class="bulmally-message message">